strinsberg/tracker-express/README.md

 * To see some basic initial functionality
   1. open `$ src/web/index.html` in your browser.
   2. Open issues page to see the current issue list (which is empty when the server starts).
-  3. You can view the add issue form.
-Submitting an issue currently only adds a test issue (does not use values in the form).
+  3. You can add custom issues.
   4. Refreshing the issue page will update the list of issues.
+  5. Users page will work same as Issues.

 # Contribution Guidlines